The Church of the Visitation: Echoes of Faith in Ein Karem

 Ein Karem, a village renowned for its historic charm and winding streets, is home to the Church of the Visitation.
 This church commemorates the biblical event when Mary, the mother of Jesus, visited her cousin Elizabeth, soon-to-be mother of John the Baptist.

-Church Of The Visitation Ein Karem
+Church of the Visitation Ein Karem

 Location